IBM/universal-connectors/docs/Guardium Data Protection/kafka_uc_integration.md

 **Important Notes**
 - Search for error messages related to omkafka.
 If everything is set up correctly, rsyslog should send the log messages to your Kafka broker
 - The steps may vary depending on your operating system and rsyslog version.
 For more accurate information, see the rsyslog documentation and the documentation specific to your distribution.
+- You can also use Command Line Interface (CLI) for various Kafka related functionality, such as create, edit, delete, get Kafka cluster, etc. For more information, see [GuardAPI and REST API commands](https://www.ibm.com/docs/en/guardium/12.x?topic=guardapi-rest-api-commands).

 ## 5. Limitations